jlfaucher/executor/incubator/ooRexxShell/readme.txt

 When arguments are passed from the command line, they are pushed as-is to the input queue (all in one line).
 You may need to protect the special characters like | ; & from the shell interpretation, using quotes or backslahes.

+Example
-Here no quotes needed
+Here no quotes needed:
 CMD> oorexxshell say hello
 CMD> oorexxshell 1+1=

+Example
-Here quotes needed to protect the &
+Here quotes needed to protect the '&':
 CMD> oorexxshell ".true & .false ="

+Example
 Get all the file path included with xi:include, search in all the xml files of the current directory.
 Extract the file path from href="<file path>" then test if the file "<file path>" exists.
 If not found then display its path on the console.
 CMD> oorexxshell '"grep xi:include *.xml"~pipe(.system | .inject {quote = 34~d2c; parse var item . "href="(quote) file (quote) . ; file } | .sort | .take 1 {item} | .select {\ SysFileExists(item)} | .console)'

+Example
 With as input a text file where each line is a file path: Count the number of files per extension CMD> oorexxshell '"/Volumes/testCpp1/files.txt"~pipe(.fileLines | .inject {suffix = item~substr(item~lastpos(".")); if suffix~pos(".") == 1 & suffix~pos("/") == 0 then suffix~lower} | .sort  | .lineCount {item} | .console)' > files_analysis.txt

+Example
 By design, parse pull reads first the queue and then the standard input.
 In the next example, "say hello2" has been pushed to the input queue of ooRexxShell, and "say hello1" comes the standard input.